 Click here for information on the upcoming Kentucky Derby race from the official website.

 Where To Bet On The Kentucky Derby From Canada

 Every sportsbook online that accepts Canadian bettors will take bets on the Kentucky Derby every year.
-I’ve included links to our three recommended betting sites for wagering on the Kentucky Derby above.
-It can sometimes be difficult to find the horse racing betting options at the various sites so I will briefly go over how to bet on the Derby at each of the sites below.
+I’ve included links to our recommended betting site for wagering on the Kentucky Derby above.
+It can sometimes be difficult to find the horse racing betting options so I will briefly go over how to bet on the Derby at SIA.

 At Sports Interaction they do have offer a traditional Racebook for horse race betting.
-Once at the SportsInteraction.com website you should click on ‘Racebook’ in the top navigation bar.
+Once at the SportsInteraction.com website you should open the ‘Horse Racing’ drop down menu in the sportsbook and select ‘Daily Track Odds’.
 Next, click on ‘Churchill Downs’ from the left drop down menu.
 This will bring up the races taking place at Churchill Downs, so select the Kentucky Derby and place your bets.

 History of the Kentucky Derby